View of Mt Fuji from Tokyo

 Four trails lead to the peak of Mount Fuji.
 Each of the four trails has their own starting points.

-Gotemba 7 hours3 hours1,450 metres
+Gotemba 7 hours 3 hours 1,450 metres

 Mount Fuji hiking trails